Sonar: Performance prediction

 A sonar target is small relative to the sphere, centred around the emitter, on which it is located.
 Therefore, the power of the reflected signal is very low, several orders of magnitude less than the original signal.
 Even if the reflected signal was of the same power, the following example (using hypothetical values) shows the problem: Suppose a sonar system is capable of emitting a 10,000 W/m^{2} signal at 1 m, and detecting a 0.001 W/m^{2} signal.
 At 100 m the signal will be 1 W/m^{2}, due to the inverse-square law.

-If the entire signal is reflected from a 10 m^{2} target, it will be at 0.001 W/m^{2} when it reaches the emitter, i.e. just detectable.
+If the entire signal is reflected from a 10 m^{2} target, it will be at 0.001 W/m^{2} when it reaches the emitter, i.e., just detectable.
 However, the original signal will remain above 0.001 W/m^{2} until 3000 m.
 Any 10 m^{2} target between 100 and 3000 m using a similar or better system would be able to detect the pulse, but would not be detected by the emitter.
 The detectors must be very sensitive to pick up the echoes.
-Since the original signal is much more powerful, it can be detected many times further than twice the range of the sonar (as in the example).
+Since the original signal is much more powerful, it can be detected many times farther than twice the range of the sonar (as in the example).

 Active sonar have two performance limitations: due to noise and reverberation.
-In general, one or other of these will dominate, so that the two effects can be initially considered separately.
+In general, one or the other of these will dominate, so that the two effects can be initially considered separately.

 In noise-limited conditions at initial detection: